 “Now look.
 We have the only known cure to a virus that’s currently killing all of your superiors above.
 Come one step closer and I’ll drop it.”

 The monsters didn’t seem to believe her however and walked slowly towards the two ladies.
-Just then a hand came bursting through the floor and grabbed onto Dana’s leg.
+Suddenly a hand came bursting through the floor and grabbed onto Dana’s leg.
 It was one of the phasing monsters.
 Reosa was right.
-The monsters had been expecting them to follow the Doctor and had laid a trap for the two women.
+The aliens had been expecting them to follow the Doctor and had laid a trap for the two women.

 Dana struggled to break free, whilst Reosa fetched for a large rock to use as a weapon.
 One of the blue creatures however grabbed Reosa and bit into her arm, Reosa in desperation bit the monster back.

 She didn’t do much to hurt it, but the shock was enough to surprise the beast, allowing Reosa to pull her arm free and punch it right in the mouth.
 Again however her hit did little to hurt the monster either, but Reosa quickly grabbed the large pointed rock she had been heading for and hit the monster in the jaw breaking it.
 She then rammed the rock straight into the beasts chest and shoved it against a wall.
 The rock pierced its skin, but its muscles were so thick she wasn’t able to make a deep cut.